JesChamp/JesChamp/README.md

 My goal is to educate myself to become a full stack developer.
 I am using GitHub as a way to document my journey in addition to contributing to the open source community.

 You can track my current FreeCodeCamp progress [here](https://www.freecodecamp.org/JesseChampion).

+Current FreeCodeCamp streak: 3 days

 ## These are the languages I would like to explore/learn:
 | LANGUAGES | STATUS | MASTERY |